Welcome to another marvelous PTPioneer review featuring the National Academy of Sports Medicine Certified Nutrition Coach (NASM-CNC)!

 If you have yet to complete your personal trainer certification, I highly recommend you take the quiz to find out which CPT certification is bet fit for you to obtain before taking the NASM-CNC.

-Following this article, you will know whether this is the nutrition certification suited for you!
+With that said, when you finish my NASM CNC review, you’ll know whether this is the right nutrition certification for you.